Daniel Rensch: Other work

 Rensch helped Jake Goldberger direct the chess scenes in the independent film Life of a King.

 Rensch co-hosted the podcast Coffeehouse Blunders for two seasons with James Montemagno where they discussed multiple subjects related to chess, including neural networks, openings, critiques of each episode of The Queen's Gambit, and more.

-Rensch has also been a guest at different podcasts, Ben Johnson's Perpetual Podcast, and US Chess' Ladies Knight.
+Rensch has appeared on numerous podcasts, including Perpetual Chess with Ben Johnson and US Chess' Ladies Knight.